node-red/node-red-dashboard/README.md

 #### Dashboard sidebar

-The widget layout is now managed by a `Dashboard` tab in the sidebar of the Node-RED editor.
-From here you can re-order the tabs, groups and widgets, and add and edit their properties.
+The widget layout is now managed by a `dashboard` tab in the sidebar of the Node-RED editor.

-**Links** are no longer added as nodes in the workspace - they are managed in the dashboard sidebar.
-They can now be opened in an iframe - if allowed by the target page.
+**Title** - the `title` of the UI page can be set.

-**Themes** - the theme of the UI is now set in the Dashboard sidebar.
+**Theme** - the theme of the UI is set in the dashboard sidebar.
 You cannot have different themes for each tab.

+**Tabs** - From here you can re-order the tabs, groups and widgets, and add and edit their properties.

+**Links** - are no longer added as nodes in the workspace - they are managed in the dashboard sidebar.
+They can also be opened in an iframe - if allowed by the target page.

-##### Widgets
+#### Widgets

 The width and height of widgets can be set, as can the width of *groups*.
 These are all specified in units of approximately 50 pixels.